Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 - **Python Libraries:** Utilization of Pandas, NumPy, and Matplotlib for data manipulation and visualization.
 - **Data Cleaning and Transformation:** Ensuring data quality and appropriateness for analysis.
 - **EDA and Visualization:** Employing statistical techniques and visualization tools to extract and present insights.

+## Download Transformed Dataset

+The transformed dataset, ready for analysis, is available for download.
+You can access it via the following link: [Download Transformed Dataset](https://drive.google.com/file/d/1tPRLodYTXV8fO2tyQgsjc-VEKX_xhdeA/view?usp=sharing).

 ## Summary